Old Beyth Hornidrash Synagogue is off-the-beaten-track.

 After the restoration from 1955, Jewish community used it for service until 1978 when it became a warehouse.

-A little further NE from the synagogue, along Calea Mosilor, a Bulgarian merchant raised in 1867 Hristo Georgiev House.
+A little further from the synagogue, along Calea Mosilor, a Bulgarian merchant raised in 1867 Hristo Georgiev House.

-Raised in the 19th century by jeweler Haim Ioines, this burnt down during the fire that desolated Bucharest on an Easter Sunday in the same century.
+This burnt down during the fire that desolated Bucharest on an Easter Sunday in the same century.

 The highlights include:

-* State Jewish Theater – Strehaia Street
+– State Jewish Theater

-* Great Synagogue – museum within, Olteni Street
+– Great Synagogue – museum within

-State Jewish TheaterThe first Jewish theater worldwide was founded in Iasi in 1876 by Avram Goldfaden.
+STATE JEWISH THEATERThe first Jewish theater worldwide was founded in Iasi in 1876 by Avram Goldfaden.

 Towards the end of the 19th century, Doctor Iuliu Barasch built the theater in Bucharest.